 It was on the day of Pentecost that the Church was born.
 It was on that unique day that by one Spirit, all the believers in the upper room were baptised into the Body of Christ.
 All ate of the same spiritual food and all drank for the same living fountain.
-All were placed into the His Body by the ONE Spirit – and throughout the Church dispensation the moment a sinner is saved by grace through faith, he is removed from his position in Adam and baptised into the Body of Christ, by the same Holy Spirit.
+All were placed into His Body "by the ONE Spirit," and throughout the Church dispensation the moment a sinner is saved by grace through faith, he is removed from his position in Adam and baptised into the Body of Christ, by the same Holy Spirit.

 Although we all have different gifts, graces, ministries, and functions, there is no hierarchy of believers.
 God is no respecter of persons and in His eyes we all are equally important in the smooth functioning of the Body.
 We are all to work in obedience to Christ, our living Head, for there is no difference in status between believers.
 God does not differentiate between race or colour, gender or age, nationality or education, Jew or Greek, slave or free: "For by one Spirit we were all baptised into one body, whether Jews or Greeks, whether slaves or free, and we were all made to drink of one Spirit."

 What a privilege it is to be a member of Christ's Body for we all eat of the same Bread of Life, we all drink from the same Living Water, and we all partake of the same Spirit of God.
 We all have the same indwelling Holy Spirit.
 We all partake of the same spiritual benefits.
 We all have the same heavenly inheritance and we are all equally loved by the same Lord Jesus Christ.